kyleetqi/stockticker/README.md

 # Soldering and Installation
 * Before soldering components onto the board, use the schematic to wire and test the system on a breadboard to ensure everything is working.
 * Verify that your cable can successfully plug into the USB-C port before soldering it into the board.
-See `Known Issues and Limitations` section.
+See the `Known Issues and Limitations` section.
 * Extract the ULN2003 IC from the driver board that comes with the motor and solder it directly onto the front of the PCB **before** installing the motor.
 * [Insulate](./images/insulation-example.JPG) the ULN2003 pins on the backside of the PCB using the insulating tape.
 * Mount the motor to the back of the PCB using hardware so that the shaft protrudes through the 10mm hole in the PCB towards the front.